codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 <script src="https://gist.github.com/codenart/091d76fcb44a1541f31d36b575217ed4.js">
 </script>

-There are many tools in JavaScript which allow us to manipulate strings efficiently.
+There are also many tools in JavaScript which allow us to manipulate strings efficiently.
 But, we're not gonna bring them all here since our main purpose in this tutorial is getting to know the concept of Type; And we also have another important concept to care about.
 Let's talk a little more about Type in JavaScript before taking the concept of Variable.

 ## Automatic type conversion